johanpiquet/jopi-loader/README.md

 ## Using bun.js

-The jopi tool will automatically use bun.js runtime if the source code is a TypeScript file.
+The `jopib` tool allows doing the same with bun.js.

 ```
-# Automicatically select bun.js
-jopi ./src/index.ts
+jopib ./src/index.ts
 ```